 9. Stay hydrated

-Drinking enough water and electrolytes while you have a fever can help you prevent dehydration.
+Drinking enough water and adding electrolytes while you have a fever can help you prevent dehydration.
 Eating homemade popsicles or sipping on chilled beverages also provides hydration as well as cooling you down.

 10. Apply a lukewarm compress or take a lukewarm bath